junior research fellow, nEW COLLEGE, uNIVERSITY OF oXFORD

 Under what conditions do marginalized communities secure legal protection in the face of domestic resistance?
 This article uses original archival sources to examine the South African case, documenting how a situation of insurgency led to pioneering constitutional protection on grounds of sexual orientation.

-tO HAVE AND TO hOLD, THE DETERMINANTS OF INSURGENT Gender Governance (rEVISE AND RESUBMIT, iNTERNATIONAL ORGANIZATION, 2024)
+THE DETERMINANTS OF INSURGENT Gender Governance (rEVISE AND RESUBMIT, iNTERNATIONAL ORGANIZATION, 2024)

 Under what conditions do insurgents challenge gender norms in the midst of conflict?
 What do they gain by doing so?
 Using an original dataset of 137 armed groups fighting between 1950 and 2019, I argue that armed groups challenge gender customs to reshape local power relations.
 I combine cross-national analysis with qualitative case studies examining Al-Qaeda in the Islamic Maghreb and Katiba Macina, two Islamist groups in Mali.
 This allows me to demonstrate how approach to local elites drives gender governance in two groups with a shared ideology, goals and societal context.